 The technical services and overlay project manages the planning, provision and implementation of services and temporary infrastructure as requested by internal and, to some extent, external stakeholders to bridge the gap between the existing conditions at the venues and the greater requirements of a major sports event.
 Sub-projects within this area relate to power supply, water supply, temperature control, waste management, sound systems and giant screens, venue TV and radio frequencies, and temporary infrastructure.

 A total of almost 3 million match tickets will be available for UEFA EURO 2020.
 These tickets will be distributed to customers by courier, on-site collection or through an app on the customer’s mobile phone.
 Ticketing volunteers are essential to the delivery of the ticketing project and will often be the first point of contact for ticket holders.
 They will deal with any customer queries and provide customer services in accordance with the ticketing policy and help to enhance the customer experience for the event.
 Volunteers will help support the on-site operation and ticket collection processes ensuring spectators have their tickets out for scanning and assist with questions about ticket collection and other information on tickets.
-They will also assist the ticketing team with troubleshooting cases at the respective ticketing locations in each host city and at the stadium.
+They will also assist the ticketing team at the respective ticketing locations in each host city and at the stadium.

 The venue logistics team manages the venue offices and oversees staff service needs at the UEFA EURO 2020 venues.
 One of the first teams to arrive at the venues, its responsibilities include supervising office and furniture set-up, managing office and stationery supplies, distributing staff uniforms, setting up and overseeing staff break areas, liaising with staff hotels (early/late check-ins/-outs, information board in reception, etc.), managing staff daily commutes from hotel to venue, and overseeing general office responsibilities and staff needs at the stadium.